-Lastly, we compute average skill intensity scores for each industry.
-Recall that the merged ICP/ILFS data set provides skill distributions of occupations (from ICP), occupational distributions of industries (from ILFS) and industrial portfolios of regions in each year (from ILFS).
-We use those distributions to generate average skill intensity variables for each industry in each region and year.
-After excluding part-time workers, individuals out of the 15-64 age range, the resulting sample consists of 161 average skill intensity variables for 534 industries, 107 regions for the time period 2013-2019.
+of industries (from ILFS) and industrial portfolios of regions in each year (from ILFS).
+We use these distributions to generate average skill intensity variables for each industry in each region and year.
+After excluding part-time workers, and individuals out of the 15-64 age range, the resulting sample consists of 161 average skill intensity variables for 534 industries and 107 regions for the period 2013-2019.